QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 - A new pragma Assertion_Level which allows to name a specific assertion level and its dependencies.
-- An extension for the syntax of all assertions (preconditions, postconditions, assertions...) that allows to designate ghost code expression as being related to a specific level.
+- An extension for the syntax of all assertions (preconditions, postconditions, assertions...) that allows to designate assertions as being related to a specific level.

-Tools such as compilers, provers or static analysers will be able to be configured to enable or not certain ghost code classes.
+Tools such as compilers, provers or static analysers will be able to be configured to enable or not certain assertion levels.

 Motivation
 ==========